 Medical Laboratory Science Clinical Year Program

-The College of Science and Mathematics offers a comprehensive Medical Laboratory Science Clinical Year Program that provides participating students with the academic preparation and clinical skills needed to be a qualified practitioner.
-The curriculum begins in Summer Term and includes lecture/laboratory courses on campus, followed by supervised clinical rotations in affiliated clinical facilities including: The Atrium Medical Center, Children's Medical Center Dayton and Cincinnati, Veterans Affairs Medical Center, Greene Memorial Hospital, Grandview Medical Center, Good Samaritan Hospital and Health Center, Reid Hospital, Miami Valley Hospital, McCullough-Hyde Memorial Hospital, Kettering Medical Center, Clinton Memorial Hospital, Springfield Regional Medical Center, Community Blood Center, and CompuNet Clinical Laboratories.
+The MLS program's clinical year curriculum begins in May and includes intensive didactic lecture/laboratory courses on campus, followed by two semesters of supervised clinical rotations at an affiliated clinical facility.
+Our clinical affiliates include: Atrium Medical Center, Children's Medical Center (Dayton and Cincinnati), CompuNet Clinical Laboratory, Grandview Health Network, Good Samaritan Hospital and Health Center, Mercer Health, Reid Hospital, Miami Valley Hospital, McCullough-Hyde Memorial Hospital, Kettering Medical Center, Springfield Regional Hospital, Veterans Affairs Medical Center, Wright-Patterson AFB, and the Community Blood Center.

 Prerequisites, Application, and Admission

-Requirements for admission to the clinical year program are set by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) Wright State Undergraduate Curriculum and Academic Policy Committee (UCAPC), and the Medical Laboratory Sciences Program.
-Applicants to the program must already have a baccalaureate degree from a regionally accredited college or university including courses in biological sciences, chemistry and math, and an overall GPA of 2.7.
+- Requirements for admission to the clinical year program are set by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), and the WSU Medical Laboratory Sciences Program with input from its Advisory Committee.
+Please refer to the BS,MLS page for biology, chemistry and math requirements to the program.Post-baccalaureate applicants to the certificate program must already have a baccalaureate degree from a regionally accredited college or university including a grade of 'C' or better in all courses in biological sciences, chemistry and math, with a minimum overall GPA of 2.7.

 Applicants with a foreign baccalaureate degree must meet NAACLS, American Society of Clinical Pathology, and Program criteria before they enter the clinical year program.
 A transcript evaluation and an Oral Proficiency Test are required.